alessandrodalbesio/DLAV-project/README.md

 This Python script creates a specific dataset for the ptr model.
 Using the __get_item__ method we implemented varous data augmentation possibilities.
 In particular you can choose the desider augmentation mode from the ptr.yaml file.
 - On Circle augmentation.
 For a certain percentage of cars some points in the trajectory are moved by a fixed radius distance from their original point with a certain probability.
 Radius is defined in ptr.yaml
 - In Circle augmentation.
 For a certain percentage of cars some points in the trajectory are moved by at maximum a fixed radius distance from their original point with a certain probability.
 Radius is defined in ptr.yaml
-- Fixed Variance Noise augmentation.
-For a certain percentage of cars some points' coordinates x and y in the trajectory are moved by a quantity gaussianly distributed with fixed variance.
 - Hide Cars augmentation.
 A certain percentage of points in the cars' trajectories are hidden.
 ### `train.py`
 This Python script uses PyTorch Lightning and Hydra to set up and execute the training of a machine learning model, with configurations loaded and managed dynamically via Hydra from a specified directory.
 It prepares the training and validation datasets, utilizes data loaders with custom batch sizes, and sets up a training loop with model checkpoints based on validation performance, supporting both local and distributed training environments depending on the configuration.